D-Alessian/Nomi-CEu-Taoed/README.md

     <a href="https://legacy.curseforge.com/minecraft/modpacks/nomi-ceu-taoed"><img src="https://cf.way2muchnoise.eu/versions/For%20MC_nomi-ceu_all.svg?badge_style=for_the_badge" alt="MC Versions"></a>
 </h1>

-## Warning
+## Warning !

-For the server pack NEEDS CleanroomMC, for now you will have to install it manually (not too hard no worries).
-For client side, it is not needed.
+**For the server pack NEEDS CleanroomMC, for now you will have to install it manually (not too hard no worries).
+For client side, it is not needed.**

 ## Features:
 - More deco mods